thomaxius-and-co/lemon_bot_discord/README.md

 | !translate <language>  <text> | Translate a text to the given language
 | !clearbot | Deletes 50 of bot messages.
 Only available to admins.
 | !pickone <arguments> | Picks a random choice out of X arguments
-| !version | Displays the bot's version.
+| !randomcolor | get a random color.
+Powered by the colorcombos.com
 | !randomquote | Retrieves a random quote from the database.
 Optional argument: custom <words separated by comma>.
-| !randomcurse | Retrieves a random quote with a curse from the database.
-Configure in sqlcommands.py
-| !top <list> | Makes a top list of people who has used certain words the most.
-Available arguments: custom <words separated by comma>, racists, spammers.
+| !top <list> | pre defined lists: spammers, whosaidit, whosaidit weekly, blackjack, slots.
+User defined: custom <words separated by comma>
+| !steam common | <username1>, <username2>, ..., <usernameN>  - Find out what games you have in common with other user(s)
+| !whosaidit | In this game you get a quote and you must guess who said it.
+Comes with weekly-resetting toplist.

 ## Updates:
   * updates happen when I feel like it, if you see issues point them out and I will be happy to help.